PrestaShop/PrestaShop/README.md

 PrestaShop is a very extensible e-commerce platform, both through modules and themes.
 Developers can even override the default components and behaviors.
 Learn more about this on the [Modules documentation][modules-devdocs] and the [Themes documentation][themes-devdocs].

-Themes and modules can be obtained (and sold!) on [PrestaShop Addons][addons], the official marketplace for PrestaShop.

 Community forums
 --------